‘Days Of Our Lives Spoilers: Eric Rescues Nicole But She Can’t Forgive Him Yet

 Days Of Our Lives fans know that Nicole and Eric have a very intertwined past.
-They have been friends, lovers and enemies over the years.
+They have been friends, lovers, and enemies over the years.
 It seems there may be more hurdles ahead for them.
 Don’t continue to read if you don’t want to know.
 Days Of Our Lives spoilers will follow!

 They were once a couple and those feelings reignited for Nicole while Eric was a priest.
 For him, it took a little longer but when he fell, he fell hard.
 When the two had finally gotten the chance to be together, Nicole realized she was in love with Daniel.
 Along the way, Eric and the rest of Salem thought it was Nicole who had raped Eric, ending his time as a priest on Days Of Our Lives.